a3chron/n-recipe/README.md

 If you have any ideas for features, that you want to see, feel free to open an issue.

-What I have planned:
+What I have planned so far:

 - **Ingredients screen:** filter by ingredients you have at home
 - **Start cooking** add timer option for steps, select for how many persons
-- **All recipes screen filter** filter by types etc

 # Contributions

+You can help a lot by translating to your language on [crowdin](https://crowdin.com/project/n-recipe).
+If your language does not exist yet, just create a new one (i think it works like that).

 Contributions are welcome, just create a fork, try to use [conventional commits](https://www.conventionalcommits.org/) (for the branch naming too, e.g. "feat/add-some-feature"), and create a PR in the end.